yavook/kiwi-scp/README.md

 ### Create a kiwi-scp instance

 Any directory is implicitly a valid kiwi-scp instance using the default configuration.
-To prevent surprises however, you should run `kiwi init` in an empty directory and follow its directions to create a `kiwi.yml` before using `kiwi` more.
+To prevent surprises however, you should run `kiwi init` and follow its directions to create a `kiwi.yml` for your instance before using `kiwi` more.

 ### Concept